Bures-online.co.uk

 Work is carried out on the site daily, checking incoming messages, posting news and when time permits, visiting people and places around the area to seek out and verify new information.

 **Sadly we can no longer undertake genealogy requests.
-These requests if allowed, would make up the vast majority of incoming emails and the research work would take precedence over everything else.
+These requests if allowed, would make up the vast majority of incoming emails and the research work must take precedence over everything else.

 Please use the on-line Forum page, this invariably will bring you an answer